By JULIE WATSON and REGINA GARCIA CANO

-And when Francis does return, prosecutors indicated he will face an even longer sentence, asking the court to note his failure to appear at his sentencing hearing as ordered.
-That could add five years to his potential sentence of 25 years, if he is ultimately charged for not showing up.
+And when he does return, prosecutors indicated Francis will face an even longer sentence, asking the court to note his failure to appear at his sentencing hearing as ordered.
+That could add five years to his potential sentence of 25 years if he is ultimately charged for not showing up.

 U.S. District Court Judge Janis Sammartino set a Dec.
 14 status hearing for Francis with the caveat that all parties could meet sooner depending on how events unfold.